SarvarKh/ofn-wiki/Tagged-Variants.md

 - Can see everything
 - Can edit their untagged variants
 - When they create a tagged variant, they can edit it for 1 hour, and then only the tagged enterprise can edit that variant.

+## How do tagged variants appear in the system?

+The tag is displayed:
+- Next to variants when adding them to an order cycle
+- In the standard Spree product management pages (as well as BPE)

+### Who can see which tagged variants?

+- A producer can see all tagged variants for its products
+- A hub can see untagged variants and its own tagged variants

+Tag colour will be derived from the tagged enterprise's ID, to provide a consistent colour throughout the system.

+## Outstanding concerns

+What happens when we create a tagged variant from a product that has only a master variant.
+This will invalidate the master as a variant that can be purchased from the shop, and thus break any open order cycles.
+We'll need to work around this in some way.